 Hunt Real Estate Capital, a leader in financing commercial real estate throughout the United States, announced today it provided a $15 million Fannie Mae loan facility to refinance a bridge loan on a multifamily property located in Dallas, Texas.

 Magnolia Creek Apartments (formerly Surrey Row Apartments) is comprised of 28 three-story residential buildings, plus one single-story leasing office building on 14.4 acres of land.
 Located at 7272 Marvin D. Love Freeway, the property houses 436 units and was built in 1988.
 The Apartments have five available floor plans, including an efficiency unit, one-bedroom, two-bedroom and three-bedroom units.
 Parking is furnished via 644 spaces.
-Amenities include: laundry facility, a leasing office with lounge and fitness center, swimming pool and two playgrounds.
+Amenities include a laundry facility, a leasing office with lounge and fitness center, a swimming pool and two playgrounds.

 Hunt Real Estate Capital provided the bridge financing to enable the acquisition and rehabilitation of the property for the borrower in early 2015.
 The borrower is sponsored by Iliad Realty Group who was represented by Sal Torre of Estreich & Company out of New York.
-The new loan terms include an 84-month term (7/6 ARM), and 30-year amortization period.
+The new loan terms include an 84-month term (7/6 ARM), and a 30-year amortization period.

 “Iliad is new to Fannie Mae, but is a repeat Hunt Real Estate Capital client, as we provided the bridge loan needed to secure this property,” said Bryan Cullen, Managing Director with Hunt Real Estate Capital.
 “They are seasoned commercial real estate and multifamily investors, with a solid track record in successful turnarounds of apartment deals.”